TORAH DAY SCHOOL OF DALLAS

 GREATNESS STARTS HERE

-We’re one of the fastest growing and most academically challenging Jewish Day Schools in the United States.
-Torah Day School of Dallas is home to nearly 300 students aged 12 months through grade 8.
+One of the fastest growing and most academically challenging Jewish Day Schools in the United States, Torah Day School of Dallas is home to nearly 400 students aged 12 months through 8th grade.

 TDSD admits students of any race, color, national, and ethnic origin.